LeBoFran6/HangryMonkey/README.md

 Try out the game [here](https://loudebwa.itch.io/espace-temps)

-During this project we were tow developers Edouard Mordant was in charge of the creation of the character controler for the local multiplayer 1v1
+During this project we were two developers : Edouard Mordant was in charge of the character controller for the local multiplayer 1v1.

-and i did the rest of the mechanics for exemple the procedural generate items the monkey that slaps the 2 players the game over the change scene and the menus
+And I did the rest of the mechanics, for exemple : the procedural generate items, the monkey that slaps the 2 players, the game over, the change scene and the menus.

 ![My Image](img01.png)

-the code in this project is very simple bit for exemple this is one pert of the code that served to create the procural generated coconuts (the weapons in the game)
+The code in this project is very simple.
+For exemple, this is one part of the code that served to create the procedural generated coconuts (the weapons in the game)

 ![My Image](img02.png)